 Last year, I watched a TED talk by Bea Johnson, the first Zero Waste Hero, and felt truly inspired.
 She spoke about living more simply and finding happiness through experiences rather than stuff.
 I was impressed with how she had de-cluttered her life.
 I felt envious of her beautiful, tidy house and intrigued when she talked about only having 18 items in her wardrobe.
 I wondered if I could go 12 months buying no new clothes?

-It made a lot of sense.
+It made alot of sense.
 Less stuff means less mess, less tidying, less work and less stress.
 From an environmental perspective, it speaks to the first of the 5 ‘R’s’, Refuse!
 We are bombarded with stuff all the time, constantly under pressure to buy more and more things.
 Marketing people will have us believe that our lives will be complete once we buy this next thing and yet all this stuff is causing incredible damage to our planet.
 We are quick to buy and quick to throw away and most of what we buy doesn’t decompose, it remains.
 Our stuff will outlive us all.
 In fact the term, ‘throw away’ is deceptive.
 When we get rid of something, it isn’t ‘gone’ it is just ‘somewhere else’.
 Our desire to consume is unsustainable.
 We cannot keep trashing our planet.
 I was astonished to learn recently that 99% of everything that we buy, is thrown away within six months!

 Back to the wardrobe situation.
 I thought I wasn’t doing too badly.
 I go through my wardrobe quite regularly, purge and donate to charity shops.
 But last year, my husband and I hit a problem.
 My husband runs his own company and has his desk in our bedroom, (I know, not ideal).
 He really needed some more space and the only way to create that space, was to get rid of a wardrobe and he and I would share.
 I was actually quite excited by the challenge.
 We set about going through all our things.
 This time though, we had an objective, a goal, and it really focused us on the task.
 When we had finished, I was shocked at the mountain of clothes we had both decided we didn’t need.
 I was still some way off Bea Johnsons 18 pieces, but I had made massive progress.
 Deciding what to keep, rather than deciding what to donate helped me focus on what I actually needed.